theand9/Data-Viz-Portfolio/README.md

 I'm excited to explore how my background aligns with your firm's needs and contribute to transformative projects.
 I would love to know more about your experiences and discuss how I can be a valuable asset.

-# What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.

 # Portfolio

-# Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.

 ## Assignment: [Visualizing Government Debt](visualizing-government-debt.md)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.